Oswestry Recorded Music Society

 The Society invested in new and impressive sound equipment in 2015.
 It's a sign of the times that the audio cassette player and vinyl record deck have not seen the light of day for many years!

-ORMS celebrates its 60th anniversary during the 2018/19 season
+ORMS celebrated its 60th anniversary during the 2018/19 season

 Author: Paul Astell

 Page last updated: September 19, 2019